gregstont/MeshVote/README.md

   <img src="screenshots/CreateSession.png" width="40%" />

-  - from here, you can name your poll, and also select which mode you would like, and whether you should like to share results with the poll takers
+  - from here, you can name your poll, select which mode you would like, and whether you should like to share results with the poll takers
-  - next, you need to add at least one question to your poll, so click the + on the upper right hand corner, which will bring you to the following screen:
+  - next, you need to add at least one question to your poll, so click the + on the upper right hand corner, which will bring you to a screen like the following:

   <img src="screenshots/CreateQuestion.png" width="40%" />